paularmstrong/onerepo/docs/src/content/docs/api/namespaces/file.md

 #### Example

-Write to `/path/to/out/` between a section denoted by the sentinel `'some-unique-string'` while leaving the rest of the file intact.

 ```ts
 await file.writeSafe('/path/to/out/', '# hello', { sentinel: 'some-unique-string' });
 ```

 #### Example

-Write to a section of the file as signed content for verifying later.

 ```ts
 await file.writeSafe('/path/to/out/', '# hello', { signed: true });